 Without further ado, let’s step up our game!

 Algorithms (as you might know) are steps of how to do some task.
-When you cook, you follow a recipe (or an algorithm) to prepare a dish.
-If you play a game, you are devising strategies (or an algorithm) to help you win.
+For example, when you cook, you follow a recipe to prepare a dish.
+If you play a game, you are devising strategies to help you win.
 Likewise, algorithms in computers are a set of instructions used to solve a problem.

 Algorithms are instructions to perform a task